 I also throw a couple of hunks of cherry wood on as well.
 Cherry adds some good color and actually tosses a sweetness on the ribs that make it all the better.
 Actually, any fruit wood is good.

 Wood always comes down to personal preference.
 Use your favorite.

 When your smoker is ready, place the ribs on.
 Put them as far away as you can from the heat source.
 If you’re doing more than one rack, put the smaller racks further away from the heat than the larger ones.

 Cover and smoke for an hour.
 After the first hour, spritz the ribs with a 50/50 mix of water and apple cider vinegar.
 Continue to spritz every thirty minutes after that for the first three hours.

 Next, tear off two large pieces of aluminum foil.
 Onto the aluminum foil, place three pats of butter (1 tbsp each), a tablespoon of apple cider vinegar, and a healthy squeeze of honey (about 3 tbsp).

-Place the ribs on top of the butter mixture, bones side up (upside down), and wrap the aluminum foil fairly snug around the ribs without ripping it.
+Place the ribs on top of the butter mixture, bones side up (upside down), and wrap the heavy-duty aluminum foil fairly snug around the ribs without ripping it.